 The high school operates a closed cafeteria program.
 This means that all students must eat lunch in the high school cafeteria and that no one is permitted to go home or out for lunch.
-Also, no food is to be brought from any restaurant.
+Also, no food is to be brought in from any restaurant or food convenience store.
 Any student observed leaving the building during cafeteria period or any other time without permission will be subject to disciplinary action.

-D. General Guidelines
+General Guidelines

 - a.
 The school provides a cafeteria where students may purchase all or part of their lunch at nominal prices. - b.
 All students should do their share in maintaining the cleanliness of this common area.
 This includes placing all trash in trash containers and returning trays to the window in order to leave a comfortable eating area for the next group. - c.
-Attendance will be taken during each lunch period. - d.
-No food or drink may be taken into other areas of the building from the cafeteria. - e.
+No food or drink may be taken into other areas of the building from the cafeteria. - d.
+There will be a maximum of six(6) students to a table unless approved by the cafeteria monitors. - e.
 Seats may be assigned when deemed necessary by the administration and/or teachers supervising the cafeteria.
 Failure to comply with such an assignment may result in disciplinary action. - f.
 Tables and chairs are not to be rearranged or moved together and maximum seats per table will be established by staff.

-E. Calculator Policy
+D. Calculator Policy

 All mathematics students are required to have a graphing calculator that will be brought to class on a daily basis.
-The teachers will no longer have calculators in the classroom for student use: therefore, it is incumbent on the students to bring their calculator daily.
+The teachers will no longer have calculators in the classroom for student use; therefore, it is incumbent on the students to bring their calculator daily.
 We do have a limited number of calculators that are available for students to sign-out for the year; however, priority will be given to students who have shown financial need.
 The Math Department suggests the TI-83 or TI-84 model since they are able to be used on all assessments, including most standardized tests.